fedesegala/AppliedProbabilityAfternotes/chapters/chapter02/chapter.typ

   caption: [Support of the random vector $(X, Y)$], )<fig:manifold_support_probability>

-The method we need to address such a situation is *conditional probability*, that we are just about to define.

 #definition(title: "Conditional Probability for Discrete R.V.'s")[
   Suppose we have $X, Y$ two random variables.
 If these r.v.'s are *discrete*, we can define the *conditional probability mass function* of $Y$ given $X$ as: